polyfillpolyfill/polyfill-service/README.md

 Publishing
 ----------
-To publish to the public [npm] registry, we need to be logged in to the NPM CLI.
+To publish to the public [npm] registry, you need to be logged in to the NPM CLI.

-Check if we are already logged in to NPM via the CLI:
+Check if you are already logged in to NPM via the CLI:
 ```sh
 npm whoami
 ```

-If we are not logged in, log in to NPM:
+If you are not logged in, log in to NPM:
 ```sh
 npm login
 ```